 Tubificid populations tend to be large and to be constant throughout the year, although some studies have noticed seasonal variations (Giere & Pfannkuche, 1982).
 Many species, including Baltidrilus costata have a two-year reproductive cycle and only part of the population reproduces each season (Giere & Pfannkuche, 1982).
-Unlike other opportunist species tubificids may have a long lifespan (a few years, Giere, 2006), a prolonged reproductive period from reaching maturity to maximum cocoon deposition and exhibits internal fertilisation with brooding rather than pelagic dispersal.
+Populations of Tubificoides benedii in the Fourth estuary have not demonstrated clear seasonality in recruitment (Bagheri & McLusky, 1982), although mature Tubificoides benedii (as Peloscolex benedeni) in the Thames Estuary were reported to occur in December with a maximum in late February (Hunter & Arthur, 1978), breeding worms increased from April and maximum cocoon deposition was observed in July (Hunter & Arthur, 1978).
+Oligochaetes can be dominant species within sediments, often reaching huge population densities in coastal areas that are enriched in organic matter, and are often described as 'opportunist' species adapted to rapid environmental fluctuations and stress (Giere, 2006; Bagheri & McLusky, 1982).
+However, unlike other opportunist species oligochates such as Tubificoides benedii have a long lifespan (a few years, Giere, 2006), a prolonged reproductive period from reaching maturity to maximum cocoon deposition and exhibits internal fertilisation with brooding rather than pelagic dispersal.
 These factors mean that recolonization is slower than for some opportunistic species which may be present in similar habitats.
-Rapid recolonization has also been observed in the tubificid oligochaete Baltidrilus costata (Tubifex costatus) appeared in upper sediment layer s in experimentally defaunated patches (4m2) after 3 weeks (Gamenick et al., 1996).